 - If the museum seems packed at the main entrance on Michigan Ave, try coming in at the Modern Wing entrance on Monroe St to avoid the crowds.

-The Art Institute of Chicago: Logistics and FAQs
+the Art Institute of Chicago: Frequently Asked Questions & Logistics

 10:30am – 5:00pm + Thursday Evenings till 8:00pm.
 The Art Institute of Chicago is closed on Thanksgiving, Christmas, and New Year’s Day.

 $19 Seniors, Students, and Teens (age 14 -17)

 Check out special pricing for Chicago and Illinois educators and residents here.

 $1 per item (cash only).
 Flowers, balloons, food, and drink cannot be carried in or checked.
 For more information about bag size restrictions, security inspections, etc. visit the museum’s website.